mgechev/angular2-style-guide/README.md

   // Contains the "home-dashboard" component home-dashboard.component.ts

-  // Contains the ShoppingCart model.
-Notice that there is no suffix for the models. shopping-cart.model.ts
+  // Contains the ShoppingCart model. shopping-cart.model.ts

   // Contains the logic for the "checkout" service.